rhossi/launchstack/4_Aegra/README.md

 ### Langfuse Integration

-Aegra integrates seamlessly with Langfuse for observability and tracing.
+Aegra integrates seamlessly with [Langfuse](../3_Langfuse/README.md) for observability and tracing.
+When deployed as part of the Launchstack, Langfuse provides complete visibility into your agent workflows.

+> **💡 Integration Tip:** If you deployed Langfuse as part of the Launchstack (Step 3), use the Kubernetes service DNS name for the host: `http://langfuse.langfuse.svc.cluster.local:3000`

+📖 **Quick Setup:** See the [Launchstack Integration Guide](../README.md#integration-guide) for step-by-step instructions.

 #### Enable Langfuse